 - Pick books with lots of pictures about activities like bedtime or bath.

 - Expose your child to all kinds of music, not just children's songs.

 - Make up songs to daily activities, like brushing teeth.

 - Talk to them throughout the day.
 Explain to them what you are doing such as folding laundry or cooking dinner.

 - Doesn't understand simple instructions such as "get your book"

 Remember that TV and media need to be limited.
-This time will go fast and you want to use the precious moments to stimulate his brain.
+This time will go fast and you want to use the precious moments to stimulate their brain.
 TV will take this time away.
-Music and reading are wonderful ways to help his developing brain.
+Music, reading, and interactive play are wonderful ways to help their developing brain.